nnaku/prty/README.md

 ##### Build it
 Not going happen atm :cry:

+## How to play
+Login, select game and start an lobby.

+Other player can join with their pda, just give a lobby token and username on web root ```/```

+Start a game.

+Its a bit tricky, because its unfinished. :cry:

 # Authors
 **Aku Kangas** - [Github](https://github.com/nnaku "Github")

 **Matti Holopainen** - [Github](https://github.com/MattiJH "Github")

 **Tiina Ojala** - [Github](https://github.com/Tiunu "Github")

 **Maarit Saariniemi** - [Github](http://https://github.com/maaritti "Github")

 ## Acknowledgments